2025 ACT Test Changes: What Students and Parents Should Know

 The new ACT will also debut some changes to questions in most of the ACT sections.
 In the table below, we highlight the estimated enhancements.
 Please note that a final determination on these proposed ACT question changes will be made later this year.

-English– Adding a stem to each question (the instructions for how to solve the question which had appeared in the general instructions at the start of the exam rather than for each question).
+English | – Adding a stem to each question (the instructions for how to solve the question which had appeared in the general instructions at the start of the exam rather than for each question). – Reducing the length of some English passages. – Adding an argumentative essay and corresponding questions. |

-– Increasing the percentage of questions aligned to the Integration of Knowledge and Ideas (IKI) reporting category.
+Reading | – Reducing the length of some reading passages. – Increasing the percentage of questions aligned to the Integration of Knowledge and Ideas (IKI) reporting category. |

-Science (optional)– Ensuring at least one passage per exam addresses an engineering and design topic.
+Science (optional) | – Ensuring at least one passage per exam addresses an engineering and design topic. – Increasing the number of questions requiring scientific background knowledge (DCI). |

-Writing (optional)– No planned changes.
+Writing (optional) | – No planned changes. |

 ACT Test Changes: Scoring